Alaska Funders

 Grant-Making Per Year: In 2018, the Foundation provided grants in the amount of $5.6 million.

 Recovery and Supportive Housing Grantee Example: New Life Development is a recovery housing grantee in Anchorage, Alaska, in partially rural Anchorage Borough.
-New Life Development offers transitional housing and supportive services to individuals recovering from substance abuse and leaving incarceration.
+New Life Development offers transitional housing and supportive services to individuals recovering from substance use disorders and leaving incarceration.
 New Life Development offers services such as employment support, sober living environment, social activities, and peer support, to help individuals reintegrate into society.

 Rasmuson Foundation